Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Distributional Consequences and Policy Design

 \begin{mytable}[H]{6pt} \tablenotes{This table compares characteristics of consumers with different expenditure patterns across establishment types.
 The first column shows mean values for consumers in the lowest quintile of non-SME expenditure share (0-20\%), representing those who predominantly patronize SMEs.
-The second column shows consumers in the highest quintile (80-100\%), representing those who primarily patronize larger, non-SME establishments.
-The ``Difference'' column reports the gap between these groups, and the final column provides standard errors of these differences.
-Wealth is measured as a standardized index with mean 0 and standard deviation 1.
-Number of restaurants and share of non-SME restaurants are calculated within a 3km radius of consumers' delivery addresses.
-Order metrics (number and spending per order) are based on the six months preceding the coupon program.
-Sample includes all post-PSM matched consumers.}
+The second column shows consumers in the highest quintile (80-100\%), representing those who primarily patronize non-SME establishments.
+The third and fourth columns report the differences in means and the associated standard errors.}

 \end{mytable}